-- Expect to pay the insurer an SR-22 filing fee and high car insurance premiums due to being considered a high-risk driver.
+- You are considered a high-risk driver, so you can expect to pay the insurer an SR-22 filing fee and high car insurance premiums.

 - Shop around for SR-22 car insurance from at least five companies.